 Leftovers and Freezing

-Store leftover sloppy joes in a sealed air-tight container in the refrigerator for up to 4 days.
+- Leftovers: Place leftover sloppy joe mixture in an air-tight container in the refrigerator for up to 4 days.

-To freeze leftover sloppy joes, allow the mixture to cool completely before transferring it to freezer-friendly bags or containers.
+- Freezing: Allow the mixture to cool completely before transferring to freezer-friendly bags or containers.
 Freeze for up to 4 months.
-To reheat, thaw in the refrigerator overnight and reheat on the stovetop or in the microwave before serving.
+To reheat, thaw in the refrigerator overnight and reheat on the stovetop or microwave before serving.

 RECIPE CARD